felbinger/AdminGuide/docs/20_installation.md

 <ipv6>            <fqdn.domain.tld> <hostname>  # <--
 ```

-In this case I decided to use the hostname `server` and assign the fully qualified domain name `fqdn.domain.tld` to it.
 To apply the changes, you need to restart the server.

 ## The Admin Group